hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 As a site developer, Caroline is working on a project report for which she needs to use the bullet graph.
 For which of the following options can you use a bullet graph?

-**Options:**

-A. Analyzing the trend for a time period
+Analyzing the trend for a time period

-B. Comparing the actual against the target sales
+Comparing the actual against the target sales

-C. Adding data to bins and calculating count measures
+Adding data to bins and calculating count measures

-D. Displaying the sales growth for a particular year.
+Displaying the sales growth for a particular year.

-**Correct Answer: B** - Comparing the actual against the target sales.
-Bullet graphs are designed for performance comparison against targets.
+**Correct Answer:** **Comparing the actual against the target sales**

 ---